wayne1116/2019-Google-KickStart/RoundD/README.md

 - Two case

-        a. when the size of the set is even
+        a.
+When the size of the set is even
            -> the maximum value is n

-        b. when the size of the set is odd
+        b.
+When the size of the set is odd
            -> the maximun value : (n-temp1-1) or temp2
                which temp1 is the maximum index value of the odd number temp2 is the minimum index value of the odd number